xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures28.md

 Deadlock detection
 ------------------

-ArangoDB 2.8 now has an automatic deadlock detection for transactions.
+AvocadoDB 2.8 now has an automatic deadlock detection for transactions.

 A deadlock is a situation in which two or more concurrent operations (user transactions or AQL queries) try to access the same resources (collections, documents) and need to